 \subsection{Benchmarks}

 \paragraph{Quantitative evaluation} We evaluate the effectiveness of \methodname when optimizing $z_t$ in order to directly compare our AMF-based guidance with baselines.
 In the results presented in Table~\ref{tab:quant}, we consistently outperform all baselines.
 In particular, we considerably improve MF in both 5B and 2B models, scoring \textbf{0.785} and \textbf{0.726} respectively.
 In comparison, the best baseline, SMM, achieves \textbf{0.766} and \textbf{0.688}, demonstrating our superior capabilities to capture motion.
 Let us also highlight that when tested on \textit{\medium} prompts, SMM on CogVideoX-5B reports considerably lower MF (\textbf{0.741}) with respect to performance on \easy (\textbf{0.782}) and \hard (\textbf{0.776}).
 We attribute this to the entanglement of the guidance signal with $x_\text{ref}$.
 Notably, SMM is based on spatially-averaged global features extracted from the reference video.
 This makes it challenging to tackle semantic modifications impacting only part of the scene, such as \medium prompts.
 This is less evident for CogVideoX-2B due to the inferior overall performance.
 Conversely, \methodname and MOFT preserve local guidance, allowing for a more fine-grained semantic control on generated scenes.
+We outperform MotionClone as it does not take full advantage of the spatiotemporal information in attention.
 We observe that IQ values exhibit lower variability compared to setups with heterogeneous backbones~\cite{yatim2024space}.
-This proves that the architecture is the main factor impacting image quality, further justifying our investigation of DiTs.
+This shows that architecture is the main factor impacting image quality, further justifying our investigation of DiTs.